sinProject-Inc/talk/docs/80-talk/30-app-structure.md

 Each user sends messages in their native language, and if the participants speak different languages, their messages will be automatically translated.

 Additionally, when a participating member speaks in a different language, their message will be translated into the receiver's language.

-## Docs

-We have the following documentation pages available:

-- [Getting Started](./) - Introduction and usage guide for this app.
-- [Dev Environment](./macos-settings) - An introduction to development methods for our services.
-- [Team sinProject](./our-team-policy) - An explanation of our development concepts.